knpuniversity/symfonycon-frontend/web/assets/css/README.txt

-This directory is populated with Compass
+This directory is populated by Compass